mikwielgus/topola/README.md

 Work-in-progress interactive topological router in Rust.

+## Chat

-Join the [official Matrix chatroom](https://matrix.to/#/%23topola:tchncs.de) to talk with the developers.
+Join the official [Matrix chatroom](https://matrix.to/#/%23topola:tchncs.de) or [IRC channel](https://webchat.oftc.net/?channels=#topola) to talk with the developers.
+Both chats are bridged, so it does not matter which one you join.

 ## Contributing